qres/HowToSimtech/HowToSimTech.md

 <details><summary>Jetbrains IDEs</summary>

-Kostenpflichtige IDE für Java, Python, C, C++, PHP.
+paid IDE for Java, Python, C, C++, PHP.

- * Es gibt eine kostenlose [Studentenversion](https://www.jetbrains.com/student/).
+ * There is a free [version for students](https://www.jetbrains.com/student/).

 </details>

-# CLI Editors
+# Command Line Editors

 <details><summary>nano</summary>
-Die am einfachsten zu benutzende Option.
-Mit selbsterklärender Benutzung.
+The most simple option with self-explaining interface.
 </details>

 <details><summary>Vim</summary>
-Komplexerer Command Line Editor mit komplexerer Bedinung aber extrem vielen Features.
-Am Anfang sollte man sich ein Vim-Cheat-Sheet googeln.
+More complex editor with many features.
+You should get a vim cheat sheet in the beginning.
 </details>

 <details><summary>Emacs</summary>
-Komplexerer Command Line Editor mit komplexerer Bedinung aber extrem vielen Features.
-Am Anfang sollte man sich ein Emacs-Cheat-Sheet googeln.
+More complex editor with many features.
+You should get a emacs cheat sheet in the beginning.
 </details>

 # Version Control

 <details><summary>git</summary>

- * Das [Git Book](https://git-scm.com/book/en/v2) ist ein guter Startpunkt.
+ * The [Git Book](https://git-scm.com/book/en/v2) is a good place to start.
- * `git gui` um Commits zu erstellen und `gitk` um die History anzuschauen.
+ * You can use `git gui` to create commits and `gitk` to view the history.

 </details>

 <details><summary>GitHub</summary>

-Host für Git-Repositories.
+Host for git repositories.

- * Wenn man sich einen Studenten Account zulegt, kann man auch private Repos machen.
+ * You can create free private repositories with a student account.

 </details>

 <details><summary>BitBucket</summary>
-Kostenlose alternative zu GitHub mit privaten Repositories.
+Free alternative to GitHub with private repositories.
 </details>

 # Simple Documents